 Best overall hotel in Vienna – Hotel Kaiserhof Wien.
 It offers luxury at reasonable price accommodation stay in Vienna.
 It located in a quiet side street of Vienna and within walking distance to every sign in Vienna city center.

-Best kaiserschmarrn in Vienna: Cafe Central (Herrengasse 14) served their version of Kaiserschmarrn and often rated as one of the best kaiserschmarrn in town.
-While Cafe Landtmann (Universitätsring 4) also served a variety of Austria pastries and best in their Kaiserschmarr.
-Lastly, Heindls Schmarren & Palatschinkenkuchl (Köllnerhofgasse/Grashofgasse 4) is a classical pancake house with huge sweet and savory pancake including the famous Kaiserschmarrn.
+Best kaiserschmarrn in Vienna: Cafe Central (Herrengasse 14) served their version of Kaiserschmarrn and is often rated as one of the best kaiserschmarrn in town.
+While Cafe Landtmann (Universitätsring 4) also served a variety of Austria pastries and the best in their Kaiserschmarr.
+Lastly, Heindls Schmarren & Palatschinkenkuchl (Köllnerhofgasse/Grashofgasse 4) is a classical pancake house with huge sweet and savory pancakes including the famous Kaiserschmarrn.

-Dense chocolate sponge cake that was invented in 1832, by Franz Sacher for Prince von Metternich in 1832.
-Sachertorte is made with thin layers of apricot jam and coated with a dark chocolate icing, sachertorte often accompanied with unsweetened whipped cream.
+The dense chocolate sponge cake was invented in 1832, by Franz Sacher for Prince von Metternich 1832.
+Sachertorte is made with thin layers of apricot jam and coated with dark chocolate icing, sachertorte is often accompanied by unsweetened whipped cream.

 Apple strudel / Apfelstrudel

 Another best-known classic pastries in Austria is apple strudel or Apfelstrudel.
 Made with super-thin crispy pastry, and traditionally stuffed with cooking apples, raisins, rum, and cinnamon, the apple strudel often dusted with a sprinkling of sugar.
 With each bite, you can taste the sweetness of the fresh apples and the flaky pastry.
 Another perfect accompanied with a cup of hot coffee or tea.